 What happens when I mark my VAT return as filed?

-When a VAT return period has been marked as filed, you won't be able to change any transactions dated during that period, or to enter any new transactions dated during that period.
-So do make sure you've entered everything before marking the return as filed.
+When a VAT return period has been marked as filed, if you edit any transactions within the filed period, or enter any new transactions dated during that period, FreeAgent will automatically move any VAT effects to your next unfiled return.

 It's important that you do mark your VAT returns as filed as you go along, so that you have an accurate record of your returns to show to your accountant and/or a visiting HMRC & Customs inspector.